MicrosoftDocs/bot-docs/articles/channel-connect-slack.md

 ![Enable messages](~/media/channels/slack-MessageURL.png)

 ## Gather credentials
 Select the **Basic Information** tab and scroll to the **App Credentials** section.
-The Client ID, Client Secret and optional Verification Token required for configuration of your Slack bot are displayed.
+The Client ID, Client Secret, and Verification Token required for configuration of your Slack bot are displayed.

 ![Gather credentials](~/media/channels/slack-AppCredentials.png)